-Not only data forecasts don’t make any sense, they are not intended to be realistically effective.
+Not only data forecasts don’t make any sense, but they also are not intended to be really effective.
 According to this genre of belief, data just complicates perfectly obvious situations.
 The data just makes dimwits make themselves appear superlatively smart.

-As any other facets, who would say that their data science is the latest marketing buzzword, separated from relevance of real world. .
+As any other facet, who would say that their data science is the latest marketing buzzword, separated from the relevance of the real world. .